Power & Renewables Committee

 Good reputational 'brand anchors', as per long-time Britcham experience, are essential.

 (*) e.g., just the power sector itself has four major segments: GTDT - Generation, Transmission, Distribution and Trading.

 The PRC will provide information on its activities and performance regularly to the Britcham ExCo Rio, as per the requested reporting framework.

 Work Plan (wip)

 Monthly management meetings, combined with cross-fire ones, operationally supported by Britcham's executive management structure.

-Sponsorship prospects allowing, bi-monthly lunch-talks and UK DIT-supported, quarterly webinars.
+Sponsorship prospects allowing, quarterly lunch-talks and UK DIT-supported, quarterly webinars.

 09/11/2018 - Lunch Presentation by the Power & Renewables Committee with André Pepitone da Nóbrega - Director of ANEEL.
 Theme: The current landscape and outlook for Brazil’s Electricity Sector